 Testing women in the general population for egg supply

 This page focuses on tests of female fertility potential that might be useful in the general population.
+We now offer low cost fertility screening tests for couples and singles.
 This page is not directed at infertility patients.
-Other pages on this site deal more extensively with specific fertility tests and issues for infertile women, such as:
+Other pages on this site deal extensively with specific fertility tests and other related issues, such as:

 Background on remaining fertility potential in women

 For the most part, women go through life without any knowledge at all about the status of their remaining fertility potential.
 Many women put off trying to get pregnant until a convenient time in their lives, and by the time the "right time" comes, their fertility potential might be reduced - or already gone forever.

 Female age is a variable that is often used by physicians (and others) to counsel women regarding the question of when they should "get going".
 Age can certainly be helpful in this regard, but chronological age is only one variable.
 Some women are still fertile at 42 (very few), while others (very few) are in menopause - and completely out of eggs - at age 25.

 We have some screening tests that are supposed to help answer these questions, but they aren't perfect.